Rapyd-Samples/rapyd-open-api-with-flutter/README.md

-# Rapyd Open API with Flutter
+# Rapyd OpenAPI with Flutter

-Using Rapyd Open API in a Flutter application.
+Using Rapyd OpenAPI in a Flutter application.

 ## How to run the application
 - Log in to your Rapyd account